 Listening to music helps us recognize the individual sounds that make up words and then associate them with written symbols.
 This ability is even more enhanced when we listen to the different notes, pitches, and rhythms in music.
 So, listening to songs with your kids in the early years is a wonderful way to get their cognitive gears turning!

-Songs with lyrics are an easy way to get them repeating words and sounds in an exciting and motivating way.
+Songs with lyrics are an easy way to get them to repeat words and sounds in an exciting and motivating way.
 As they listen, learn, and sing along, kids will learn new vocabulary and familiarize themselves with the rhythm of the language without even realizing they’re learning.

 Boost Early Year Language Learning With Lingokids’ Chants!

-With a wide selection of catchy Lingokids songs, your little ones will want to listen, sing, and dance over and over.
-And little by little, they’ll start to recognize words and lyrics, which will help them develop the building blocks of their second-language vocabulary.
-So by tuning into our songs and chants for kids—available on the Lingokids app, YouTube, and Spotify — your kids will be saying complete English sentences in no time.
+With a wide selection of catchy Lingokids songs, your kid will want to listen, sing, and dance over and over.
+And little by little, they’ll start to recognize words and lyrics, which will help them develop the building blocks of their vocabulary.
+Tune into our songs and chants for kids and enjoy the musical fun—available on the Lingokids app, YouTube, and Spotify.

 And don’t forget to jam out while you’re listening!
-Like all of us, toddlers and young children love to dance and move to music.
+Like all of us, toddlers and children love to dance and move to the music.

 Interested in learning more about Lingokids?
 Download the app and check out all of our content on our YouTube channels.
 Let us know what Lingokids songs your kid likes listening to by tagging us on social media!